Ibadullah-Usmani/Ibadullah-Usmani.github.io/README.md

 # GTA 5 Bank Hacking minigame

-## MY attempt at replicating the minigame made by GTA 5 NoPixel Community
+## My attempt at replicating the minigame made by GTA 5 NoPixel Community

 ### How The Game Works
 ---